 Commercial truck accidents share some important similarities with passenger car accidents.
 For example, both types of crashes can lead to serious injuries and the law provides a path to financial compensation for injured victims.
 That being said, there are also some very important differences between semi-truck accidents and passenger car collisions.

 If you or your loved one was injured in a trucking accident, you need an experienced legal advocate who understands these differences and knows how to protect your rights.
-Here, our Washington truck accident attorneys highlight the most important ways in which large truck accidents differ from passenger vehicle crashes.
+Here, our Washington truck accident attorneys highlight the most important ways in which large truck accidents differ from car accidents.

-Five Ways Truck Accidents are Different than Single Passenger Car Crashes
+Five Ways Truck Accidents Differ From Car Accidents

 Truck Accidents are More Likely to Result in Serious Injuries